cgangwar11/dl-blog/content/docs/speed.md

-Large Language Models (LLMs) have taken the world by storm, generating human-quality text, translating languages with unprecedented accuracy, and even composing creative pieces like poems and code.
+Large Language Models (LLMs) have really taken the world by storm, generating human-quality text, translating languages with unprecedented accuracy, and even composing creative pieces like poems and code.
 But beneath this impressive facade lies a constant struggle: the need for speed.
 Just like a high-performance car, LLMs require a complex engine and meticulously tuned components to function at their best.
 In this blog post, we'll delve into the factors that influence the speed of these language marvels and explore the challenges and solutions that push them to their limits.

 ## The Bottlenecks of Speed: